sidhantls/sidhantls.github.io/_posts/2025-08-26-ca-steering.md

 ### 2.2 Cache Cross Attention Outputs
 Given a dataset of pairs of prompts, we want to cache activations related to the positive prompt and negative prompt.
 For each pair of prompts, we cache one vector derived from the cross attention output.
-Figure 1 below shows the architecture of the SD 1.5 Generation Pipeline (adapted from this (blog)[https://towardsdatascience.com/the-arrival-of-sdxl-1-0-4e739d5cc6c7/]), with annotations indicating where vector steering is integrated into the process.
+The figure below shows the architecture of the SD 1.5 Generation Pipeline, with annotations indicating how vector steering is integrated into the process.

 <p align="center">
   <img src="{{site.baseurl}}/images/vector_steering/architecture.png" alt="SDXL Architecture with Vector Steering"/>
 </p>
-*Figure 1: Architecture of integrating vector steering into the diffusion pipeline (SD 1.5 pipeline from Demir's (blog)[https://towardsdatascience.com/the-arrival-of-sdxl-1-0-4e739d5cc6c7/]).*
+*Figure: Architecture of integrating vector steering into the diffusion pipeline (SD 1.5 pipeline from Demir's [blog](https://towardsdatascience.com/the-arrival-of-sdxl-1-0-4e739d5cc6c7/)).*

 The cross attention output is of shape (2, L, dim) for SDXL, representing (unconditional/conditional axis, sequence length, dim).
 For vector steering, we take the conditional portion and average across L to get a vector for the positive attribute.